supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 ## Lab objectives
  In this lab, you will perform the following:
+- Task 1: Access the Microsoft Sentinel Workspace
-- Connect a Linux Host using the Common Event Format connector
+- Task 2: Connect a Linux Host using the Common Event Format connector
-- Connect a Linux host using the Syslog connector
+- Task 3: Connect a Linux host using the Syslog connector
-- Configure the facilities you want to collect and their severities for the Syslog connector
+- Task 4: Configure the facilities you want to collect and their severities for the Syslog connector

 ## Estimated timing: 40 minutes